acorncache/acorn-cache/README.md

 you can set this option as true so that all requests for a URL, regardless of the specified params, share the same cache entry.
-This means that if a resource that lives at `http://foo.com` is cached with AcornCache, a request to `http://foo.com/?bar=bax` will return that resource without creating another cache entry.
+This means that if a resource that lives at `http://foo.com` is cached with AcornCache, a request to `http://foo.com/?bar=baz` will respond with that cached resource without creating another cache entry.

 These three options can be set either as defaults or for individual page rules.
 Default settings apply to any page that AcornCache is allowed to cache unless they are overwritten by a page rule.
-For example, if your config looks like this,
+For example, if your config looks like this...

 ```ruby
 RackAcornCache.configure do |config|